neutron-org/neutron-docs/docs/neutron/dao/overrules.md

 ### Deployment

-Overrule pre-propose module is deployed pretty the same way as any other pre-propose module and doesn't have any additional init message.
+Overrule pre-propose module is deployed pretty much the same way as any other pre-propose module and doesn't have any additional init message.

 subDAO pre-propose module is also deployed the same way as regular pre-propose modules.
 Still, it instantiates